How should I cite pysam¶

 all code using pysam extension modules directly will need to be

 adapted.
-For example, for example:
+For example,: